Xemum0/wach-nakool/README.md

-Here’s a professionally styled README.md for your project Wach Nakool:

 # 🥘 **Wach Nakool**

 A smart platform that suggests low-cost recipes tailored to the ingredients you have, minimizing food waste and maximizing creativity, inspired by the beloved "Oum Walid" cooking style.